green-coding-solutions/documentation/content/en/docs/measuring/runner-switches.md

 weight: 830
 ---

-Apart from the `config.yml` some configuration is additionally possible when doing manual runs with the `runner.py`.
+Apart from the `config.yml` some additional configuration is possible when manually running with the `runner.py`.

 - `--uri` The URI to get the usage_scenario.yml from.
   + If given a URL starting with `http(s)` the tool will try to clone a remote repository to `/tmp/green-metrics-tool/repo`